 |1 pint chocolate milk||50g carbs|

 |10 dates||50g carbs|

 |75g rice||60g carbs|

 Following exercise, ensure you consume a snack/drink containing carbohydrates ASAP to begin the recovery process immediately.
 You should also eat a larger snack or meal 1-2 hours post-exercise containing carbohydrates.
 The higher the intensity or longer the duration of an exercise session, the more carbohydrates you will require for recovery.
-It is important to properly recover following exercise to replenish the body’s glycogen (energy) stores and reduce the likelihood of fatigue in following training sessions – fatigue can lead to underperformance and injury!
+It is important to recover properly after exercise, in order to replenish the body’s glycogen (energy) stores and reduce the likelihood of fatigue in following training sessions.
+Fatigue can lead to underperformance and injury!
 If you need to recover quickly after training (e.g. if you have another training session that day), consume carbs with a high glycaemic index at regular intervals post-exercise.
 Remember that it is also important to have 20-30g of protein post-exercise to aid the growth and repair of muscle.